elastic/app-search-firestore-extension/CONTRIBUTING.md

 npm run build

 # If you'd like to step through the configuration experience
-firebase ext:install . --project=pokemon
+firebase ext:install . --project=nationalparks

 # If you'd like to read configuration from your .env file
-firebase ext:install . --project=pokemon --params=test_project/test-params.env
+firebase ext:install . --project=nationalparks --params=test_project/test-params.env
 ```

 ## Testing the extension after the emulator is running

-In the Firestore emulator, create a collection called "pokemon" and add a document to it.
+In the Firestore emulator, create a collection called "nationalparks" and add a document to it.
 That document should be syned to your App Search instance.

 You can check the logs to see if it ran in the "Logs" tab of the emulator.

-Also, try querying App Search via the search endpoint: http://localhost:5001/pokemon/us-central1/search?query=pikachu
+Also, try querying App Search via the search endpoint: http://localhost:5001/nationalparks/us-central1/search?query=rocky